 A.3 Measurement distance

 The measurement distance is the distance between the test object and the measurement antenna (or probe antenna).
 The measurement distance is usually determined by the signal-to-noise ratio (SNR) required for the measurement receiver to detect the emission level with acceptable measurement uncertainty.
 Unlike, EIRP, total radiated power (TRP) is not exclusively a far-field parameter.
-TRP is defined as the total radiate power radiated by an object, regardless to the distance.
+TRP is defined as the total radiated power radiated by an object, regardless to the distance.
 Since emission power levels tends to be low, it is essential to conserve the path-loss in the test setup, by minimizing the measurement distance.
 Another aspect is the for the lower limit (30 MHz) the far-field criteria would result in unpractical measurement distances for OTA testing.
+Further guidance on near-field testing can be found in Annex G of TR 37.843 [26].

 A.4 Sampling grid selection

-A dense full-sphere grid will result in a very large number of measurements to extract TRP per frequency, while a sparse grid requires a few measurements.
-The selection of grid and corresponding sampling resolution determines the measurement uncertainty error contribution related to sampling the radiating power over the sphere.
-Determining proper sampling grids for emission, assumptions of the spatial distribution of emission should be considered.
+A dense full-sphere grid, i.e. using reference steps, will result in a very large number of measurement points to extract TRP per frequency, while a sparse grid requires a few measurementsDetermining proper sampling grids for emission, assumptions of the spatial distribution of emission should be considered.
 If it can be established that the emission is radiating in all directions, the sample grid resolution can be significantly reduced.
+See Clause 10.8 of TR 37.843 [26] for further details.

 The ability of direct emission in certain direction is set by the physical size of DUT, number of radiating sources and correlation properties.
 For low frequencies, where D << , it is reasonable to believe that the radiated emission will be omni-directional, while for the case where D >> , there is a potential risk that emission leaking through the encapsulation or the antenna aperture can be directed in a certain direction.
 Therefore, the process to determine the sampling grid and corresponding resolution needs to include the frequency as one parameter.
 Consequently, a concept with a fixed sampling grid over the whole spurious frequency domain is not suitable to balance measurement uncertainty with test time.